- Attracts and kills the most common large and small cockroaches including American, brown-banded, German, Oriental and other roaches

 It is important that you DO NOT USE any insecticide sprays around the bait placements, as you don't want to do anything that will prevent the roaches from taking the bait.
 The goal is to kill roaches, not temporarily chase them away.
 You want the roaches to eat the bait and die.

-Q. Is the Maggie's Farm Roach Killer Bait all natural roach killer?
+Q. Is Maggie’s Farm Roach Killer Gel Bait a color or clear?